MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 your PROJECT_ROOT_FOLDER to `EPFL_ML_project_2`.

 ## :trophy: Results
-TODO: best checkpoint as experiment_BEST zip file and add readme to doc folder, add icons
+TODO: best checkpoint as experiment_BEST zip file + experiment_BEST config + submission BEST and add readme to doc folder

 All submissions will be stored under `results` folder in the file `submission_<config_filename>_avg_patch_ttime_aug.csv`.